 21 Days of Prayer

 From the time Community Christian Church began 60 years ago, we set out to seek God first in prayer before we do anything else.
-As we begin 2018, we are encouraging our entire church family to begin the year in prayer.
+As we prepare to begin 2019, we are encouraging our entire church family to begin the year in prayer.
 21 Days of consistent, specific prayer.
 Together, we will seek God first, trusting in His power alone to create lasting impact in our lives and in our community and in our world.

 21 DAYS OF PRAYER IS FOR YOU

 God is always at work in us and the more we seek Him first, the more aware we become of all He has for us and the person He desires us to become.
 His desires start becoming our desires.
 Our heart begins beating for the same things His does and when this starts to happen you will notice a difference in your relationships, your work, your generosity, your family and in every area of your life.

 There is nothing magical about 21 days, but that is the generally accepted number of days that it takes to establish a daily habit.
 And that’s the goal…to develop of new daily habit of connecting with our Father in heaven through prayer.